METEOROLOGIST JEFF HABY

 American Meteorological Society:

-**NOTE: The AMS will prevent Mississippi State Broadcast Meteorology Program students in the online
+**NOTE: The AMS will prevent most Mississippi State Broadcast Meteorology Program students in the online

 program from getting the CBM (Certified Broadcast Meteorologist) because the MSU online program is not

 calculus based.
 The CBM started in January of 2005.
-BMP students can still get the regular
+The AMS seal program expired in 2008 for new applicants.
+Additional

-meterology degree or equivalent can be used to get the CBM without being grandfathered in).
+meterology degree or equivalent can be used to get the CBM).
 The AMS

 policy statement on who is a meteorologist can be found at the website below: